Skip to main content

 Frequently Asked Questions

-Anime City is a casual simulation game.
+Anime City is a survival simulation game with romance and anime themes.

 Anime City is available on PC, Mac OS and Windows.